qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The major differences:

-- For weak generalized references, **every data access may fail, and requires error handling**.
+- For weak generalized references, **every data access may fail, and requires error handling**. (just panic is also a kind of error handling)
 - For strong generalized reference, the **lifetime of referenced object is tightly coupled with the existence of reference**:
   - In Rust, the coupling comes from borrow checker.
 The borrow is limited by lifetime and other constraints.
   - In GC langauges, the coupling comes from GC.
 The existence of a strong reference keeps the object alive.
 Note that in GC languages there are **live-but-unusable objects** (e.g. Java `FileInputStream` is unusable after closing).